-- I will be careful with the computers. - I will use the computers only for school tasks and homework. - I will not send messages to anyone, unless my teacher says it is OK. - I will never give out my name, home address, telephone number, or any other information about myself or my family. - I will tell my teacher if I find any words or pictures which make me feel unhappy or confused.
+- I will use the computers only for school tasks and homework. - I will not send messages to anyone, unless my teacher says it is OK.

+- I will never give out my name, home address, telephone number, or any other information about myself or my family. - I will tell my teacher if I find any words or pictures which make me feel unhappy or confused.
-Lord

-Deramore's Primary School

-Safe Use of the Internet Guidelines

-Key Stage 2
+Lord Deramore's Primary School Safe Use of the Internet Guidelines Key Stage 2